 Browsing tag: death awareness

-Dutch movie director Tom Six (Alkmaar, the Netherlands, 1973) is best known for his horror trilogy ‘The Human Centipede’ – a cult movie so shocking it has been banned in several countries.
-I was interested in learning more about the person behind this controversial work of film-art so I asked Tom what inspired him to make this, and how he really feels about the inevitable human end of human life that comes with death.
+Dutch movie director Tom Six is best known for his horror trilogy ‘The Human Centipede’.
+I asked Tom what inspired him to make this, and how he really feels about the inevitable human end of human life that comes with death.

 During the past year that I’ve been working on this blog, a lot of people have asked me – aside from the general inquisitions about my seemingly morbid interest in anything dead and dying: “Claudia, what is this death awareness thing exactly?
 What does it mean?!”
 As the concept of death awareness is popping up out of obscurity a lot recently, let me explain it to you.

 As my mother entered the final phase of her life due to terminal cancer, these past few months I was faced with the challenge of putting A Course in Dying into practice.
-What was most remarkable to me during this process is how some of my experiences were not at all like how I had imagined them to be.
 In the light of truth and the ultimacy of reality, I feel it is important to share this honest account with you.
-To give you an insight into the various scenarios of how we cope with death and loss.

-Rick Strassman (Los Angeles, 1952) is a medical doctor specialized in psychiatry and the author of the acclaimed book “DMT: The Spirit Molecule” in which he shares his groundbreaking research on N,N-Dimethyltryptamine (DMT) during which he administered 400 doses of the powerful psychedelic drug to 60 volunteers at the University of New Mexico’s School of Medicine.
-The participants reported having profound near-death and mystical experiences, hence its nickname “the spirit molecule”.
-DMT is present inside the human pineal gland and can be found in animals and plants as well.
-Shamans in the Amazon extract it from a mixture of plants known as ayahuasca and use it to go on spiritual quests.
-I asked Dr. Strassman about his own experiences with death and his thoughts on the connection between DMT and the dying process.
+Rick Strassman is a medical doctor specialized in psychiatry and the author of the acclaimed book “DMT: The Spirit Molecule” in which he shares his groundbreaking research on N,N-Dimethyltryptamine during which he administered 400 doses of the powerful psychedelic drug to 60 volunteers at the University of New Mexico’s School of Medicine.

-Back in August I took a summer school thanatology course at the Radboud University in Nijmegen: Death and Meaning Making in Europe.
+Back in August I took a summer school thanatology course at the Radboud University in Nijmegen.
 As part of the program we went on an excursion to a nearby crematorium to learn how the process of cremation actually works.
-I imagine you guys are just as curious as I was to see what goes on behind the curtains, so I will share my findings with you in this report.

-We all know it: Sooner or later, each of us is going to die.
-In Buddhist traditions, meditating on death awareness is one of the oldest practices.
-But here in the West, we don’t want to be confronted with the subject.
 We don’t like to think the seemingly unthinkable.
 Some of us are even convinced that mere thoughts of death will trigger the actual event.
-What happens when we do face our biggest fear?
-What happens when we confront ourselves with our own death?
+But what happens when we do face our biggest fear?
 Here are some steps to help you figure out the answers for yourself.

-Jeremie Saunders is a 30 year old actor, yoga instructor and co-host of Sickboy Podcast, a show in which he discusses the heavier sides of living with a disease together with his friends Brian and Taylor and their guests.
-With their show, these guys are determined to break down the stigma associated with illness.
+Jeremie Saunders is the co-host of Sickboy Podcast, a show in which he discusses the heavier sides of living with a disease.
 Jeremie himself has a genetic lung disease called Cystic Fibrosis (CF).
 I asked him about the awesome work he is doing with Sickboy Podcast and how he copes with CF.